-Choose up to six different controls that you want to appear on the Main Screen.
+Choose up to five different controls that you want to appear on the Main Screen.
 The Controls Drop-Down Menu number relates to the location of the control on the Main Screen.

-- To set the Main screen controls, Push Menu, Setup, Main Screen, and Controls to display the Controls screen.
-Refer to Figure 14-1. - Select a Control drop-down menu. - 3.
-Choose the control to be displayed on the Main screen. - Repeat step 2 and 3 for any other control dropdown menus.
+- To set the Main screen controls, push Menu, Setup, Main Screen and Controls to display the Controls screen.
+Refer to Figure 23-1. - Select a Control drop-down menu. - 3.
+Choose the control to be displayed on the Main screen. - Use the Next and Previous buttons to scroll through the list of controls. - 4.
+Repeat step 2 and 3 for any other control dropdown menus.